ethersphere/swarm/swarm/docs/smash/smash.rst

 **Initiating the automated audit process:**

-I-1.
-Anyone that has the collection audit manifest can act as the main auditor and start off the recursive collective audit procedure.
+1. Anyone that has the collection audit manifest can act as the main auditor and start off the recursive collective audit procedure.

-I-2.
-The main auditor retrieves the supporting structures (guardian data, smash chunk hashes, partial verification bits, uniqueness bits and the MASH-es).
+2. The main auditor retrieves the supporting structures (guardian data, smash chunk hashes, partial verification bits, uniqueness bits and the MASH-es).

-I-3.
-The auditor starts by verifying the MASH root and the signature and checks the integrity of the support data.
+3. The auditor starts by verifying the MASH root and the signature and checks the integrity of the support data.

-I-4.
-If all the data checks out, the main auditor then sends out the audit request to the top chunk (hashing to the collection swarm root hash) of the collection.
+4. If all the data checks out, the main auditor then sends out the audit request to the top chunk (hashing to the collection swarm root hash) of the collection.

 Recall that a chunk encodes a subtree, in particular a non-leaf chunk consists of 128 swarm hash segments.
 These are the hashes of chunks on the lower level of the chunk tree, each in turn encoding their subtree.
 In the initial round (and the only one in case of success) the audit involves sending out audit requests of the simple type.
 These requests are similar to retrieval requests except that in their response, proximate storers do not send back the chunk itself but instead they calculate the audit secret hash (ASH) and respond with that.
 Thus during simple audit, audit requests are broadcast from a node to its peers in the swarm and the swarm collectively forwards them all the way to storer nodes (i.e. the peers most proximate to chunk address).
 Responses travel back to parent auditors the same way.

-The **automated collective audit process** works as follows.
+After the audit has been initiated, the **automated collective audit process** proceeds as follows.

-A-1.
-The main auditor launches the collection/file audit.
+5. The main auditor launches the collection/file audit.
 This means they send an audit request for the chunks represented by the hash segments in their own chunk one at a time proceeding from left to right skipping chunks that occurred before in the collection (as per the respective uniqueness bit).

-A-2.
-These audit requests for a chunk are addressed by the swarm hash of the chunk, and get forwarded in the usual way to end up at a storer node proximate to the chunk in question.
+6. These audit requests for a chunk are addressed by the swarm hash of the chunk, and get forwarded in the usual way to end up at a storer node proximate to the chunk in question.

 In order to accelerate the process we make sure that peers that get involved in the collective audit get forwarded all the relevant data they need:

-A-3.
-In addition to the audit request as specified above the parent auditors send the partial verification bits and uniqueness bits relevant to the subtree audited by the child auditor.
+7. In addition to the audit request as specified above the parent auditors send the partial verification bits and uniqueness bits relevant to the subtree audited by the child auditor.

 These storers that have just received an audit request are either storers of a data chunk (leaves), or they are storers of an intermediate chunk in the swarm tree just like their parent auditor.

-A-3.
-Storers of an intermediate chunk proceed in the same fashion as the top auditor and recursively spawn audit requests on the chunk/subtree defined by the successive hash segments of their chunk one at a time.
+8. Storers of an intermediate chunk proceed in the same fashion as the top auditor and recursively spawn audit requests on the chunk/subtree defined by the successive hash segments of their chunk one at a time.

-A-4.
-Storers of leaf chunks simply calculate the audit secret hash for their chunk using the seed they received and return that if the partial verification bits match.
+9. Storers of leaf chunks simply calculate the audit secret hash for their chunk using the seed they received and return that if the partial verification bits match.
 If they do not match then something went wrong and they respond with a complete ASH proof instead.

-A-5.
-Upon receiving the secret for a chunk (the simple ASH response) represented by a hash segment of their own chunk, the auditor also checks the secret against the corresponding partial verification mask.
+10. Upon receiving the secret for a chunk (the simple ASH response) represented by a hash segment of their own chunk, the auditor also checks the secret against the corresponding partial verification mask.
 If no error is detected, the auditor generates the next seed needed for the audit of the next subtree addressed by the following hash segment.
-If errors are detected, the auditor starts backtracking to find the source -- see point A-10.
+If errors are detected, the auditor starts backtracking to find the source -- see point 15.

-A-6.
-After all subtree secrets are covered, i.e., the ASH for (the chunk hashing to) the rightmost hash segment is received, the auditor then uses the next seed to calculate their own ASH i.e. the secret for their own chunk.
+11. After all subtree secrets are covered, i.e., the ASH for (the chunk hashing to) the rightmost hash segment is received, the auditor then uses the next seed to calculate their own ASH i.e. the secret for their own chunk.
 They check their verification bits and if that matches they respond to their parent auditor with this secret.
-If it does not match they know an error occured before, so they start backtracking to find the source -- see point A-10.
+If it does not match they know an error occured before, so they start backtracking to find the source -- see point 15.

 It is easy to see that this process follows the order defined in the previous section, and therefore the last secret calculated by the top auditor is the collection-level recursive audit secret (CRASH) for the collection in question.

-A-7.
-If everybody responds to the audit and if the final secret (CRASH) matches the respective mask (MASH), then the audit is successful.
+12. If everybody responds to the audit and if the final secret (CRASH) matches the respective mask (MASH), then the audit is successful.
 At this point the main auditor can send a MASH proof to any interested party, proving a successful audit.

-A-8.
-Whoever is interested can verify the MASH proof against the MASH root and if it checks out, they can be fairly certain the collection is preserved in full integrity and promptly retrievable in the swarm.
+13. Whoever is interested can verify the MASH proof against the MASH root and if it checks out, they can be fairly certain the collection is preserved in full integrity and promptly retrievable in the swarm.

 **Failure:**

-A-9.
-If at any time during the audit process there is no response to an audit request about a chunk, the guardian of that chunk is looked up by the responsible auditor and is sent an ASH-proof request.
+14. If at any time during the audit process there is no response to an audit request about a chunk, the guardian of that chunk is looked up by the responsible auditor and is sent an ASH-proof request.
 Upon receiving a repsonse to the ASH-proof request, the auditor verifies the proof and calculates the ASH secret and proceeds according to A-1--A-8.
 If there is no response, the audit is escalated and litigation on the blockchain starts: the auditor sends the ASH-proof challenge to the blockchain accusing the guardian of having lost the chunk in question.
 From here on the standard deadline for refutation starts.
 The exact procedure is discussed in :cite:`ethersphere2016sw3`.

-A-10.
-Errors are detected in two ways: either an intermediate auditor finds that one of their children returned an audit secret that does not match the verification bits, or the main auditor finds that the final secret does not match the respective MASH.
+15. Errors are detected in two ways: either an intermediate auditor finds that one of their children returned an audit secret that does not match the verification bits, or the main auditor finds that the final secret does not match the respective MASH.
 When this happens we need to find the culprit, i.e., the node that lost the chunk.
 This is done by sending out successive ASH-proof challenges.
 Luckily, due to the iterative error coding scheme used (in which one segment's ASH is the input to the seed of the next challenge), once an error occurs the probability of it staying undetected falls exponentially.
 Therefore the culprit is most likely to be among the most recently audited chunks.

 As a consequence of this, the best strategy is to proceed backwards and check the most recently audited chunks directly for proof of custody using an ASH-proof challenge.
 Recall that the ASH proof requires the peer to provide a merkle proof that is then used to validate both the original chunk as well as the audit secret.
 If a node responds with a correct ASH proof, the previous chunk is queried.
 Once a node fails to respond with a correct ASH proof we have found the culprit.
 If a culprit is found, the audit is escalated and litigation on the blockchain begins.
 The node carrying out this (partial) audit feeds back the information about the error to their parent auditor.
 Thus the peers know not to pursue litigation themselves against their child auditor [#]_ .